Barra Airport

 Barra Airport (Port-adhair Bharraigh) (IATA: BRR, ICAO: EGPR) (also known as Barra Eoligarry Airport) is a short-runway airport (or STOLport) situated in the wide shallow bay of Traigh Mhòr at the northern tip of the island of Barra in the Outer Hebrides, Scotland.
 The airport is unique, believed to be the only one in the world where scheduled flights use a tidal beach as the runway.
 The airport is operated by Highlands and Islands Airports Limited, which owns most of the regional airports in mainland Scotland and the outlying islands.
-Barra Airport opened in 1936.
+Barra Airport opened in 1936 and the first airliner to use it was a de Havilland Dragon.
 The airport's only destination is Glasgow.

 Infrastructure

 The beach is set out with three runways in a triangle, marked by permanent wooden poles at their ends, in directions 07/25, 11/29, 15/33.
-This almost always allows the Twin Otters that serve the airport to land into the wind.
-At high tide these runways are under the sea; flight times vary with the tide.
-Emergency flights occasionally operate at night from the airport, with vehicle lights used to illuminate the runway and reflective strips laid on to the beach.
+This means that almost always the DHC-6 Twin Otter aircraft that serve the airport can land into the wind.
+At high tide, these runways are under the sea; flight times vary with the tide.
+Emergency flights occasionally operate at night from the airport, with vehicle lights used to illuminate the runway and reflective strips laid along the beach.

 Barra Airport also has a Civil Aviation Authority Ordinary Licence (Number P792) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Highlands & Islands Airports Limited).
 The aerodrome is not licensed for night use.